By Dayv Morgan

 Dayv Morgan is a Maricopa Realtor and owner of HomeSmart Success.

-This column appears in the May issue of InMaricopa.
+This column appears in the September issue of InMaricopa.